-Having a baby is a major event in any woman's life.
-If you are autistic, you may need different support to a neurotypical mother.
-This study aims to understand the experiences that autistic mothers and birthing people have had of maternity services and find ways that they could be improved.
+Giving birth is a major life event.
+If you are autistic, you may need different support to a neurotypical parent.
+This study aims to understand the experiences that autistic mothers and birthing people have had of maternity services and to find ways that they could be improved.

-Birth experiences can affect both the mother and her child in terms of their physical and mental health.
-These experiences, whether good or bad, will shape the parenting relationship, affect the mother’s confidence and general wellbeing, and could impact on other family members and the wider community.
-It's important that we give all women the best support possible - right now services may be failing some autistic women.
+Birth experiences can affect both the parent and child in terms of their physical and mental health.
+These experiences, whether good or bad, will shape the parenting relationship, affect the parent’s confidence and general wellbeing, and could impact on other family members and the wider community.
+It's important that we give everyone the best support possible - right now services may be failing some autistic mothers and birthing people.

 What is the need for the project?

-Autistic women may have difficulty with sensory issues, and differences in communication preferences and may need more care and support at this time than the general population of women.
-If they don't get the right care, it is easy for women to experience isolation, anxiety and depression.
-A recent small study suggests that maternity services do not have the skills to support autistic women.
-It is likely that some of the things that will benefit autistic women will benefit all women.
+Autistic people may have difficulty with sensory issues, and differences in communication preferences and may need more care and support while giving birth than the general population.
+If they don't get the right care, it is easy for them to experience isolation, anxiety and depression.
+A recent small study suggests that maternity services do not have the skills to support autistic women and birthing people.
+It is likely that some of the things that will benefit autistic people will benefit all people giving birth.

 The research process

-The research will involve mothers from across England.
+The research will involve mothers and birthing people from across England.
 The researcher will use different ways of collecting information from autistic parents and maternity services staff.

 The researcher will keep a journal to record thoughts, discussions held with other researchers, other autistic individuals, and professionals working in the field.